 A. General.--Section 1905(r) of the Act mandates setting annual participation goals not later than July 1 of each year for participation by eligible individuals in your State in early and periodic screening, diagnostic and treatment services.
 Your annual report on provision of EPSDT (Form HCFA-416) provides data with which to assess your results in attaining those goals.

-B. Participant Ratio.-- §
+B. Participant Ratio.--This ratio indicates the extent to which the number of eligibles who should be screened during the year receive at least one initial or periodic screening service.
+(See §5122.A.)

-The unit of measure is the number of ( line of Form HCFA-416) divided by the unduplicated count of . ( of Form HCFA-416 described in §2700.4.) §
+The unit of measure is the number of eligibles receiving at least one initial or periodic screening service (see line 7 of Form HCFA-416) divided by the unduplicated count of eligibles who should receive at least one initial or periodic screening service.
+(See line 6 of Form HCFA-416 described in §2700.4.)
+The unduplicated count of eligibles who should receive at least one initial or periodic screening service is the number of individuals eligible for EPSDT (see line 1 of Form HCFA-416) adjusted based on the Guidelines for Health Supervision of the American Academy of Pediatrics§ (AAP) recommended periodicity schedule and the average period of eligibility in each State.

-The goal is for each State to achieve 80-percent within 5 years or by FY 1995.
+The goal is for each State to achieve an 80-percent EPSDT participant ratio within 5 years or by FY 1995.

 Interval goals are included in Exhibit A. In FY 1989, a proxy measure of State EPSDT participation rates (the number of eligibles enrolled in continuing care arrangements plus the number of initial/periodic screening examinations divided by total eligibles) ranged from 7 percent to 96 percent.
 You are expected to reduce the difference between current performance and the 80-percent goal by one-fifth each year from FY 1991 through FY 1995.
 If your program already meets the 80-percent target, no higher goals are set.

-C. Screening Ratio.
+C. Screening Ratio.--This ratio indicates the extent to which eligibles receive the number of initial and periodic screening services expected.

-The unit of measure is the number of screening services ( of Form HCFA-416) divided by the number of ( ) §
+The unit of measure is the actual number of initial and periodic screening services (see line 10 of Form HCFA-416) divided by the expected number of initial and periodic screening services.
+(See line 9.)
+The expected number of initial and periodic screening services for the number of EPSDT eligibles is reported based on the periodicity schedule recommended in the AAP§s Guidelines for Health Supervision and the average period of eligibility in each State.

 5-56 Rev. 7